cubbles/gitbook/runtime-extension-rte/user-guide/cubbles-iframe-api.md

 ## Purpose

-Cubbles supports the integration of any component into a webpage using the html **iframe** element.
+Cubbles supports the integration of any component into a webpage using the HTML **iframe** element.

 This is a useful option if: